simd-everywhere/simde/README.md

 Currently only x86_64, x86, and ARMv7 receive any sort of regular testing.
 If you'd like to see more thorough testing of other architectures, please consider finding a way to integrate it into CI.
-One example might be running qemu on Travis CI (or some other hosted CI).

 ## Related Projects